RubenRubens/SolidMonty/README.md

-# Monty's CAD
+# Solid Monty

-This is a project to describe a language called _Monty's CAD_ used to make CAD scripts.
+This is a project to describe a language called _Solid Monty_ used to make CAD scripts.
 The programming style is functional and based on [constructive solid geometry](wikipedia.org/wiki/Constructive_solid_geometry).
 This repository is only about the language itself and not about implementations.
 At this moment there is only one implementation based on FreeCAD.

-## Monty's CAD Builders
+## SolidMonty Builders

-In order to run Monthy's CAD scripts you will need to intall a builder (this is, an implemantation of Monty's CAD language).
+In order to run SolidMonthy scripts you will need to install a builder (this is, an implemantation of the Solid Monty language).

 + __FreeCAD Builder__